keithj2780/svelte-starter-app/README.md

 - Container
 - Star Rating
 - Timeline
-- Transparent Side Menu
+- Transparent Side Menu (in Card Page)
-- Side Menu Tabs
+- Side Menu Tabs (in Misc/About page)

 The components are mostly responsive.
 There is no grid/flexbox implemented - choose your own.
 All the above are easily customised - the relevant CSS and HTML and JS are all grouped together in a single file - thanks svelte!
 Just delete the components and pages that you don't need.